afool/hive/README.rst

 Hive_
 ~~~~~

-Hive is SNS for coperators
+Hive is open source SNS for company

 Requirements